 Shake and Dry

-While removing bathroom rugs from the washing machine, give a good shake to release lines and folds, and hang rugs from a clothesline or put it on a drying rack to air dry.
+While removing bathroom rugs from the washing machine, give a good shake to release lines and folds, hang rugs from a clothesline, or put them on a drying rack to air dry.

 If any creases or wrinkles stay after drying, just put the rug on the floor; the humidity and temperature in the room will loosen the fibers and eliminate the wrinkles and creases.